DoZi93/LDTTest-analysis/README.md

 # LDTTest-analysis

 Repository containing the workflow implemented for analysing the data obtained from the Light/Dark Transition Test using the DanioVision Chamber by Noldus.
-A popular analysis method used in behavioural ecotoxicology to characterize effects of neurotoxic chemicals on *Danio rerio*.
+It is a popular test method used in behavioural ecotoxicology to characterize effects of neurotoxic chemicals on *Danio rerio*.

 ## Structure
 The workflow is separated into four different scripts, each serving one different purpose within the analysis workflow.